NONSERVICE-CONNECTED DISABILITY BENEFITS PLAN 2 & 3

 “Attending Physician.”
 The term “Attending Physician” means:

-(B) For a period of 30 days from the first visit on the initial Claim or for 12 visits, whichever first occurs, a doctor or physician licensed by the State Board of Chiropractic Examiners for the State of Oregonor a similarly licensed doctor or physician in any country or in any state, territory, or possession of the United States.
+(B) for a period of thirty (30) days from the first visit on the initial Claim or for twelve (12) visits, whichever first occurs, a doctor or physician licensed by the State Board of Chiropractic Examiners for the State of Oregon or a similarly licensed doctor or physician in any country or in any state, territory or possession of the United States.

 “Base Pay in Effect at Disability.”
 The term “Base Pay in Effect at Disability” means the Member’s Base Pay amount at the time the disability payment is due.

 “Date of Disability.”
-The term “Date of Disability” means the date that the Member is first unable to perform the Member’s required duties because of an injury or illness that does not qualify as service-connected or an occupational disability.
+The term “Date of Disability” means the date that the Member’s Attending Physician establishes that the Member is first unable to perform the Member’s required duties as a result of a service-connected injury/illness or occupational disability that has been determined to arise out of and in the course of the Member’s employment in the Bureau of Police or Fire.

 “Director.”
 The term “Director” where used in these Administrative Rules shall mean the Fund Director and/or Fund Administrator or his or her designee.